haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 success through the discussion forum.

+## Learning Resources, Technology, & Texts

-## Supplemental References
+### Supplemental References
-No required textbooks.
+There are no required textbooks.
 Class notes and code examples will be provided for all topics in some combination of PDFs, web pages, and Jupyter Notebooks.